HB-5567

 Plain Language

-Private entities must protect biometric identifiers and biometric information through two cumulative security standards: (1) the reasonable standard of care within the entity's industry, and (2) protections at least as strong as those the entity applies to its other confidential and sensitive information (e.g., Social Security numbers, account numbers, PINs).
-Both standards must be met simultaneously — the entity must apply whichever is more protective.
-This covers storage, transmission, and protection from disclosure.
+Private entities must protect biometric identifiers and biometric information in storage and transmission using at least two benchmarks: (1) the reasonable standard of care within their industry, and (2) protections that are at least as strong as those applied to other confidential and sensitive information such as Social Security numbers, account numbers, and genetic markers.
+Both standards must be met simultaneously — the entity must satisfy whichever is more protective.
+This establishes a floor for biometric data security without prescribing specific technical controls.

 Statutory Text